Anisa in Taipei

 5. What’s your impression of Taiwan?
 How would you describe Taiwan to your family and friends?

-Taiwan has one of the modern and reliable public transportation system.
+Taiwan has one of the modern and reliable public transportation systems.
 In Taipei City, the Mass Rapid Transit, also known as the MRT, can take you anywhere in Taipei for less than a US dollar.
 Public transportation accepts student ID cards as a form of payment and even provides student discounts.
 It’s super easy to get around in the city.

 OCAC PROMOTION VIDEO